Appdynamics/aws-dynamodb-monitoring-extension/README.md

     ```

     **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.**

+6. For several services AWS CloudWatch does not instantly update the metrics but it goes back in time to update that information.
+   This delay sometimes can take upto 5 minutes.
+The extension runs every minute(Detailed) or every 5 minutes (Basic) and gets the latest value at that time.
+   There may be a case where the extension may miss the value before CloudWatch updates it.
+In order to make sure we don't do that,
+   the extension has the ability to look for metrics during a certain interval, where we already have set it to default at 5 minutes but you can
+   change it as per your requirements.
+       ```
+       metricsTimeRange:
+         startTimeInMinsBeforeNow: 10
+         endTimeInMinsBeforeNow: 5
+       ```

+7. This field is set as per the defaults suggested by AWS.
+You can change this if your limit is different.
+       ```
+       getMetricStatisticsRateLimit: 400
+       ```
+8. The maximum number of retry attempts for failed requests that can be retried.
+        ```
+        maxErrorRetrySize: 3
+        ```
+9. CloudWatch can be used in two formats, Basic and Detailed.
+You can specify how you would like to run the extension by specifying the chosen format here.
+    By default, the extension is set to Basic, which makes the extension run every 5 minutes.
+    Refer https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html for more information.

+        ```
+        #Allowed values are Basic and Detailed.
+        # Basic will fire CloudWatch API calls every 5 minutes
+        # Detailed will fire CloudWatch API calls every 1 minutes
+        cloudWatchMonitoring: "Basic"
+        ```

 ### config.yml